SELECTING A GREENHOUSE

 WHEN USING WOOD IN A GREENHOUSE...

 We were so busy trying to beat the approaching cold weather that we put up the wood sides, staining the outside but figured we would stain the inside later.
 BIG MISTAKE.
 “Later” never came.
 Throughout the winter the inside of the greenhouse became like a rain forest- every day.
 We ended up getting a lot of mold in the wood, which was really hard to remove.
-In the Spring we had to scrub the wood walls down with bleach and a mold removing product, let it dry then scrub it down with Peroxide, let it dry and then finally paint the walls with multiple layers to ensure it doesn’t happen again the following winter.
+In the Spring we had to scrub the wood walls down with bleach and a mold removing product, let it dry then scrub it down with Peroxide, let it dry and then finally paint the walls with multiple layers to help protect the wood.